-Perth Convention and Exhibition Centre
+Adelaide Convention and Exhibition Centre

 Perth Convention and Exhibition Centre is located in the heart of Perth city, adjacent to the Swan River.
 The location provides quick and easy access to and from the Centre by car, train, bus, taxi and on foot.
 For all bus, train or ferry information, or to plan your journey, please contact Transperth on 13 62 13 or visit their website.
 For hearing impaired TTY please contact (08) 9428 1999.

 A number of airlines operate flights to Adelaide Airport.
 Please visit their website for more information.